 Find and register with a local vet

-Most vets offer health care packages for dogs to help you spread the cost of vaccinations, flea and worm treatments and regular health checks across the year.
-It’s also a good idea to get pet insurance so that you are covered if your dog becomes seriously ill or has an accident.
+Most vets offer health care packages for dogs.
+They can help you spread the cost of vaccinations, flea and worm treatments and health checks across the year.
+It’s also a good idea to get pet insurance.
+That way, you will be covered if your dog becomes seriously ill or has an accident.

 Research local dog trainers

 As well as buying food, toys, beds and equipment for your new dog, don’t forget to stock up for yourself.
 Once your new puppy or dog arrives, it not might be that easy to pop to the shops.
 Plan ahead, do a big shop or arrange to have your groceries delivered.